crowdsecurity/crowdsec/docs/references/profile.md

 ### Learning mode like

-Here is an example of a `profile.yaml` file that we can use for a learning mode (by don't storing all the decision in the backend database except the one we are sure):
+Here is an example of a `profile.yaml` file that we can use for a learning mode (by don't storing all the decision in the backend database except the ones we are confident):
 ```yaml
 profile: default_remediation
 filter: "sig.Labels.remediation == 'true'"